anonymous-editor/BRMM/README.md

 > Your antivirus may prevent you from downloading or running this program.
 This is a false positive, so feel free to make an exception for BRMM in your antivirus.
 The source code is included for anyone concerned.

 > [!TIP]
-> To completely exit out of BRMM, close all of its GUI windows, plus the console window.

-> [!TIP]
 > I'd recommend keeping the program files within the `BRMM` folder to avoid glitches when starting the app.

 BRMM is made entirely in **Python 3.12** to handle the file operations and the GUI.